Travel smarter. Plan better. Enjoy more.

 North Coast of Wales + Peak District

 Wales is a country that rewards slow travel.
 Distances are short, but landscapes change fast — coast to mountains, castles to beaches, dark skies to harbour towns.
 What makes it perfect for a Wales road trip is how naturally its highlights group together into very different journeys.
 Rather than trying to see everything at once, each route offers a distinct way into the country.
-If you need more inspiration, check out our blog Top 12 places to visit in Wales.
+If you need more inspiration, check out our blog Top 12 Places to visit in Wales.

 For Mountains, Big Landscapes & Classic Scenery — The Cambrian Way